- Overview

 Offer flexible scheduling – parents can choose the number of days their child attends

-Why Choose Our Playhouse Preschool
+Why Choose Our PlayHouse Preschool

 Every preschool has toys and classrooms.
 What makes Our PlayHouse Preschool special is the way we bring learning to life.